Attorney for Andrew Brown Jr.'s family says video of fatal police shooting shows 'execution'

 Family calls for transparency

-According to North Carolina law, police body camera footage can only be released to the public with a court order.
+According to North Carolina law, law enforcement body camera footage can only be released to the public with a court order.

-Sheriff Wooten has said the county plans to file a motion in court to have the footage released.
+Fogg said in the video statement that the county attorney on Monday filed a motion in court to have the footage released.
 A media coalition that includes CNN also filed a petition in a North Carolina state court Monday morning pushing for the release of the video.

+CNN has also reached out to the county attorney for comment on release of the footage.

-Elizabeth City declared a state of emergency Monday morning amid concerns that the video's release could cause civil unrest.
-According to the city's emergency proclamation, city officials will also file a formal request with the Sheriff's Office for the public release of the video.
+Elizabeth City declared a state of emergency Monday morning amid concerns that the video's release could lead to civil unrest.
+According to the city's emergency proclamation, city officials will also file a formal request with the sheriff's office for the public release of the video.

 "It seems likely that the video and audio footage will be released in the very near future.
 In order to ensure the safety of our citizens and their property, City officials realize there may be a potential period of unrest within the City following the public release of the footage," the proclamation says.